-A. Intent; purpose.
-In order for the Village of East Hills to properly review zoning and land use applications and to thereby preserve, protect and further the health, safety and welfare of the citizens of the Village, the Village oftentimes must retain outside consultants to provide it with independent advice and guidance in such diverse areas as engineering, planning, environmental impact review, traffic, sound, landscape design, economics, law and other specialized disciplines.
+- Intent; purpose.
+In order for the Village of East Hills to properly review zoning and land use A. applications and to thereby preserve, protect and further the health, safety and welfare of the citizens of the Village, the Village oftentimes must retain outside consultants to provide it with independent advice and guidance in such diverse areas as engineering, planning, environmental impact review, traffic, sound, landscape design, economics, law and other specialized disciplines.
 The Board of Trustees finds that it is desirable that the costs associated with such reviews should be borne directly by the applicants rather than the taxpayers at large of the Village.
 To that end, while the Village Code currently provides for the reimbursement of certain review expenses, the Board of Trustees finds that these sections require revision in order to be more comprehensive in their scope and to provide for the reimbursement for Village consultants and to allow for deposits, in certain instances.
 These current sections also require revisions to include requirements that applicants make deposits with the Village to cover reasonable and necessary anticipated costs and expenses for consultants to the Village.
-Accordingly, it is the intention of this article to expand the scope of costs covered under the current provisions of the Village Code and to establish fee deposit requirements to ensure reimbursement of various reasonable and necessary costs incurred by the Village in considering zoning and planning applications.

-- B. Fees established.
+Accordingly, it is the intention of this article to expand the scope of costs covered under the current provisions of the Village Code and to establish fee deposit requirements to ensure reimbursement of various reasonable and necessary costs incurred by the Village in considering zoning and planning applications. - B. Fees established.
 All fees are required and shall be paid for conducting any business, activity or obtaining any permit in the Incorporated Village of East Hills and shall be payable upon the filing of the application unless otherwise specifically stated.
-Fees shall be as follows: - (1) Filing plats: \$1,200. - (2) Application for change of zone: \$12,000 and all other application costs, fees and deposits as set forth below. - (3) Building permit: - (a) New construction: \$200, plus an additional 1.5% of the estimated cost of alteration (\$15 per \$1,000 of the estimated cost). - (b) Alterations or additions to existing buildings: \$200, plus an additional 1.5% of the estimated cost of alteration or construction (\$15 per \$1,000 of estimate cost). - (c) Amendment to permit: \$200 plus an additional 1.5% of the estimated cost of amended portion of construction (\$15 per \$1,000 of estimated cost).

-(d) Renewals of building permit: A building permit may be renewed before it expires for a period of one year for a fee of \$200.
-Building permits are limited to one renewal.

-Expired Building Permits: Application to reinstitute a building permit which expired 2 years or less, a fee of 0.75% of the estimated cost of alteration shall be charged, but in no event shall the fee for the reinstitution exceed \$9,500.
-Moreover, provided the expired building permit is 2 years or less, an application is made pursuant to this Section, the application is approved, and

-(e) the fees paid, then Sections 271-138 B (3)(a) and (b), together with Section 271-13B(34) do not apply.
-(Added February 15, 2017, LL# 01-2017).

-Fence permit or renewal of fence permit: \$90.

-Pre-submission site plan review conference: \$120per conference.

-Cesspool and/or septic tank application and inspection: \$180 each.
+Fees shall be as follows: - (1) Filing plats: \$1,200. - (2) Application for change of zone: \$12,000 and all other application costs, fees and deposits as set forth below. - (3) Building permit: - (a) New construction: \$200, plus an additional 1.5% of the estimated cost of alteration (\$15 per \$1,000 of the estimated cost). - (b) Alterations or additions to existing buildings: \$200, plus an additional 1.5% of the estimated cost of alteration or construction (\$15 per \$1,000 of estimate cost). - (c) Amendment to permit: \$200 plus an additional 1.5% of the estimated cost of amended portion of construction (\$15 per \$1,000 of estimated cost). - (d) Renewals of building permit: A building permit may be renewed before it expires for a period of one year for a fee of \$200.
+Building permits are limited to one renewal.(e) Expired building permits.
+Application to reinstitute a building permit which expired two years or less, a fee of 0.75% of the estimated cost of alteration shall be charged, but in no event shall the fee for the reinstitution exceed \$9,500.
+Moreover, provided the expired building permit is two years or less, an application is made pursuant to this section, the application is approved, and the fees paid, then § 271-138B(3)(a) and (b), together with § 271-138B(34), do not apply.
+[Added 2-15-2017 by L.L.
+No. 1-2017] - (f) Fence permit or renewal of fence permit: \$100. - (g) Pre-submission site plan review conference: \$125 per conference. - (h) Cesspool and/or septic tank application and inspection: \$200 each.